lennilobel/sql2022-workshop-hol/HOL/2. Temporal HOL/Temporal.md

 )
 ```

-Both tables are then populated:
+Both tables are then populated to reflect the same data and changes we saw in the previous demo, except that the gaps in time between changes are being artificially set to longer periods of time than just two seconds.

 ```sql
 INSERT INTO Employee VALUES